zenml-io/zenml/docs/book/user-guide/cloud-guide/aws-guide.md

 ## 5) And you're already done!

-Just like that, you now have a fully working GCP stack ready to go.
+Just like that, you now have a fully working AWS stack ready to go.
 Feel free to take it for a spin by running a pipeline on it.

 Define a ZenML pipeline: